Sunday, November 30, 2014

 He appeared to be the only lone voice in his racist party in "admonishing" the Ex-PM of Malaysia who unashamedly gave tacit support to one Muslim NGO who openly proposed the burning of Bibles which contain the word "Allah".

 His speech provoked encouraging response from the audience and it was just short of a standing ovation.
-He seemed genuine in his support for the Kindergarden judging from his allocation of RM15,000 yearly to the Kindergarden from his YB fund.
+He seemed genuine in his support for the Kindergarten judging from his allocation of RM15,000 yearly to the Kindergarten from his YB fund.

-In Malaysia, the problem is that most politicians do not say thing of what they believe is right and proper but rather what yields high ballot count.
+In Malaysia, the problem is that most politicians do not say thing of what they believe is right and proper but rather what yields high ballot count during election.
 Their sole aim is to stay in power and the rest is secondary.

 Hopefully, time will tell.